kg4ydw/noacli/documentation/Readme-feedback.md

 Reverse search is currently not implemented.
 How much is this missed, or is it enough to be able to scroll back and see the highlight?
 Does the 'find all' functionality replace reverse search?

+The interactive search highlight color is hardcoded to yellow.
+Should this be configurable?

+Should the order of the highlight colors be editable?

 # Installer?
 Pypi?